r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 12. Rank Math Comes with 10+ FREE Module.

 == Changelog ==

+= 1.0.36.2 [Dec 21, 2019] =
+* Improved the scoring mechanism to work in sync with the Classic Editor
+* Fixed an issue with WordPress 4.9 where the Rank Math plugin was refusing to load on some installations
+* Fixed a bug where new Meta Data was not getting saved on category pages
+* Removed `rankMathApi.js` file as the plugin was never using it.
+Rank Math was using the `rank-math.php` file instead all the time
+* Made Pillar Content icon show up in the SEO Column of posts and pages

 = 1.0.36.1 [Dec 19, 2019] =
 * Fixed "Cannot read property 'snippetType' of undefined" error on some installations